tydy1098/Course-Materials/other/Installation_Checklist.md

 ### Anaconda
 * Install the [Anaconda distribution](http://continuum.io/downloads) of Python 3.7x.
-This is a good installation guide [here](https://www.datacamp.com/community/tutorials/installing-anaconda-windows) you should read first for the basics.
-The videos below are OS specific and very much woth watching!
+This is a good installation guide [here](https://www.datacamp.com/community/tutorials/installing-anaconda-windows) that you should read first for the basics.
+The videos below are OS specific and very much worth watching!
 	* For Windows, go [here](https://www.youtube.com/watch?v=dgjEUcccRwM); he has a blog post [here](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444) as well.
-	__NOTE__: Be sure to set you path in the command prompt
+	__NOTE__: Be sure to set your path in the command prompt
 	* For Mac, go [here](https://www.youtube.com/watch?v=YJC6ldI3hWk)

 ### Github